US Christian Right Quiz

 -James Dobson: One of the US’s most prominent Christian Right leaders.
-(Williams, 239.)
+(Williams, 239)

--“He [Dobson] has built a massive empire based on his advice to families as a Christian therapist.
-He is heard on Focus on the Family, a program broadcast on more than 3,000 radio stations; runs a grassroots organization with chapters in 36 states; and runs his operation out of an 81-acre campus in Colorado Springs, Colorado, a campus that has its own zip code.
-He employs 1,300 people, sends out four million pieces of mail each month, and is heard in 116 countries.
-His estimated listening audience is more than 200 million worldwide, and in the United States he appears on 80 television stations each day.
+-Dobson built a massive organization “based on his advice to families as a Christian therapist.
+He [was the founder of] Focus on the Family, a program broadcast on more than 3,000 radio stations”.
+The organization has “chapters in 36 states [and is managed] out of an 81-acre campus in Colorado Springs, Colorado, a campus that has its own zip code.
+[It] employs 1,300 people, sends out four million pieces of mail each month, and is heard in 116 countries.
+[Dobson’s radio show had an] estimated listening audience [of] more than 200 million worldwide, and in the United States he appear[ed] on 80 television stations each day.
 He is antichoice, supports abstinence-only sex education exclusively and is fiercely antigay.”
 With respect to the roles of the sexes he is clear: “Genesis tells us that the Creator made two sexes…He designed each gender for a specific purpose…[T]he man is the master and the woman must obey.”
 According to Dobson and many others in the movement, the principal role for women with children is to home-school the children.

 It is fairly easy to see the allure of traditional evangelicalism if you are one of its leaders as they “assume a higher intelligence and understanding that gives them a divine right to rule.
 These men are…the powerful, all-knowing father.
 Those they direct become as powerless, credulous and submissive as children.”
-(Hedges, 82, 92.)
+(Hedges, 82, 92)

 -Dobson’s effort to hold Republicans accountable for their legislative record has led to Republican leaders introducing bills to ban human cloning, prevent gay couples from adopting children, and cut off funding for the National Endowment for the Arts.
 In 1999, President Bush, aiming to widen his appeal, said that America is not ready to ban abortions.
 The result was that he suffered a stern rebuke from Dobson which led Bush to backtrack and move sharply to the right on cultural issues.
 In the 1996 presidential election, Dobson supported the third-party Christian conservative Howard Phillips who supported Reconstructionist beliefs that called for the implementation of a biblical legal code and capital punishment for abortion doctors.
-(Williams, 241-3.)
+(Williams, 241-3)

 “Dobson’s attacks on gays are relentless and brutal.
 He likens the proponents of gay marriage to the Nazis….[He has written that] ‘The homosexual agenda is a beast.
 It wants our kids…How about marriage between a man and his donkey?’”
 In fact, many leaders of the Christian Right attack gays in dehumanizing language.
-(Hedges, 103.)
+(Hedges, 103)

--For insight into the sophistication of religious right (and other) political organizations, consider “The Faith and Freedom Coalition” established by Ralph Reed.
+-For insight into the sophistication of religious right (and other) political organizations consider “The Faith and Freedom Coalition” established by Ralph Reed.
 The organization “plans to unleash a…microtargeted get-out-the-evangelical-vote operation” for Mitt Romney in 2012.
 To identify “religious voters most likely to vote Republican, the group used 171 data points.
 It acquired megachurch membership lists.
 It mined public records for holders of hunting or boating licenses, and warranty surveys for people who answered yes to the question ‘Do you read the Bible?’
 It determined who had downloaded conservative-themed books, like ‘Going Rogue’ by Sarah Palin, onto their e-readers, and whether those people also drove pickup trucks.
 It drilled down further, looking for married voters with children, preferably owners of homes worth more than $100,000.
 Finally, names that overlapped at least a dozen or so data points were overlaid with voting records to yield a database with the addresses and, in many cases, e-mail addresses and cellphone numbers of the more than 17 million faith-centric registered voters — not just evangelical Protestants but also Mass-attending Catholics.
 The group is also reaching out to nearly two million more people who have never registered to vote.” http://www.nytimes.com/2012/09/23/us/politics/ralph-reed-hopes-to-nudge-mitt-romney-to-a-victory.html?_r=1&hp&pagewanted=all

 15. Are members of the Christian Right anti-Semitic?

 -While dominionists regularly preach that Jews must rule the biblical land of Israel in order for Christ to return, they also believe but rarely state “that Jews who do not convert are damned and will be destroyed in the fiery, apocalyptic ending of the world.”
 Despite this blatant anti-Semitism, right-wing Jews embrace traditional evangelicals as such evangelicals lobby persistently for US financial, military and diplomatic support of Israel.
-(Hedges, 142-3.)
+(Hedges, 142-3)

 -It is ironic that most US evangelicals have never demonstrated the slightest interest in the welfare of Palestinian Christians who live under Israel’s harsh and illegal occupation.
 In contrast, in 2012 “the United Church of Canada [the largest Protestant denomination in Canada]…voted to boycott products exported by Israeli settlements on the West Bank.
-The foray into Middle East politics was one of 13 resolutions the UCC adopted…The resolutions also single out Israeli settlements as a principal obstacle to peace in the region, call on Israel to suspend settlement expansion, and express regret for previously asking Palestinians to acknowledge Israel as a Jewish state.” http://www.theglobeandmail.com/news/national/united-church-of-canada-approves-israeli-settlement-boycott/article4487724/
+The foray into Middle East politics was one of 13 resolutions the UCC adopted…The resolutions also single out Israeli settlements as a principal obstacle to peace in the region, call on Israel to suspend settlement expansion, and express regret for previously asking Palestinians to acknowledge Israel as a Jewish state.”

 16. Who said the following at a major meeting of religious conservatives in 1980?
 “It is interesting at great political rallies how you have a Protestant to pray, a Catholic to pray, and then you have a Jew to pray.
 With all due respect to those dear people, my friends, God Almighty does not hear the prayer of a Jew….How in the world can God hear the prayer of a man who says that Jesus Christ is not the Messiah?
 It’s blasphemous.”

--Bailey Smith: Southern Baptist Convention president.
-“Falwell attempted to do damage control by arguing that God hears the prayers of all ‘redeemed’ Jews, which was what Smith had meant when he said that prayers must be offered in the name of Jesus to be acceptable.”
-(Williams, 190.)
+-Bailey Smith, President of the Southern Baptist Convention (1981-2), made the above statement. (“[Jerry] Falwell attempted to do damage control by arguing that God hears the prayers of all ‘redeemed’ Jews, which was what Smith had meant when he said that prayers must be offered in the name of Jesus to be acceptable.”)
+(Williams, 190)

-17. Was it an American general or a Taliban commander who said the following after leading troops into battle?
+17. Was it an American general or a Taliban commander who said the following about leading troops into battle?
 “I knew my God was bigger than his.
 I knew that my God was a real God and his God was an idol.”

--An American general, William Boykin, stated the above after leading American troops into battle against a Somalian warlord.
-“General Boykin belongs to a small group called the Faith Force Multiplier, whose members apply military principles to evangelism… Boykin, rather than being reprimanded for his inflammatory rhetoric, was promoted [in 2003] to the position of deputy undersecretary of defense for intelligence.
+-General William Boykin stated the above in a 2003 speech about leading American troops into a 1993 battle against a Muslim Somalian warlord.
+“General Boykin belongs to a small group called the Faith Force Multiplier, whose members apply military principles to evangelism… Boykin, rather than being reprimanded for his inflammatory rhetoric, was promoted [in June 2003] to the position of deputy undersecretary of defense for intelligence.
 He believes America is engaged in a holy war as a ‘Christian nation’ battling Satan and that America’s Muslim adversaries will be defeated ‘only if we come against them in the name of Jesus.’”
-(Hedges, 29.)
+(Hedges, 29)

 -Many evangelical “leaders portrayed the terrorist attacks of 9/11 as a sign of Islam’s allegedly violent or ‘evil’ nature….‘We will rid the world of the evil-doers,’ Bush promised America…Evangelicals’ view of politics as a spiritual battle between good and evil led them to support not only the military’s actions in Afghanistan but also President Bush’s war in Iraq….[T]he evangelical population…was more supportive of the war than any other demographic group….Evangelical support for the war increased to 79 percent in May 2003, and it remained high long after other Americans had given up hope for success in Iraq.”
-(Williams, 255-6.)
+(Williams, 255-6)

 18. Why did the Christian Right begin to use the term “intelligent design” in place of “creationism”?